Rio’s world-famous mountain ride elevates your senses to overflowing.

 Looking for the road less traveled?
 Take the trail around the top of the summit for the ultimate sensory overload.

 We suggest taking in the vistas from every side.
 Looking over Guanabara Bay, you’ll understand how Rio de Janeiro earned its name.
-This body water is so vast that Portuguese explorer Pedro Cabral believed he was charting a course through the mouth of a great river when he arrived on January 1, 1502.
+This body of water is so vast that Portuguese explorer Pedro Cabral believed he was charting a course through the mouth of a great river when he arrived on January 1, 1502.

 You’ll see the beaches of Flamengo and Botafogo.
 Further out, you’ll spot the eight-mile-long Rio–Niterói Bridge while watching planes arrive and depart from Santos Dumont Airport.
 It was immortalized in song by Antonio Carlos Jobim’s ‘Samba do Avião’ in 1962.